jmth/vhdl/README.md

     install Visual Studio Code Addon: WaveTrace - optional if you want to view simulation results directly in VSCode

-Extract icarus iverilog directly in C:\!!!!
+Extract oss-cad-suite and icarus iverilog directly in C:\!!!!